 Towering 875 metres above sea level, Mt Gower is Lord Howe Island’s highest point.
-Besides being a beautiful geological feature to gaze at, this mountain is one of the world’s highest-rated day treks.
+Besides being a beautiful geological feature to gaze at and a popular natural attraction, this mountain is one of the world’s highest-rated day treks.

 To reach the summit of Mt Gower, trekkers walk some 14kms around the base of the mountain, winding ever higher towards the peak.
 Along the way, you will pass some of the island’s rarest and most unusual plants and animals.
 The trail is well marked so there is rarely any doubt of coming off track during the ascent.

 At the summit, trekkers are rewarded with a refreshing, misty forest environment filled with native creatures like the wood hen and other unique birds.

 Best of all, there is a 360 degree panorama that rarely fails to drop jaws.
 The entire rugged island and its turquoise blue waters unfold beneath you.